 A company that operates in many countries is called a multinational corporation (MNC).
 Fortune magazine's roster of the top 500 MNCs speaks for the growth of non-U.S. businesses.
-Only two of the top ten MNCs are headquartered in the U.S.(see Figure 4.6 above): Wal-Mart (number 1) and Exxon (number 5).
-Three others are in the top 15: Chevron, Berkshire Hathaway, and Apple.
+Only one of the top 6 MNCs are headquartered in the United States ~ Wal-Mart (number 1).
 The others are non-U.S. firms.
-Interestingly, of the fifteen top companies, ten are energy suppliers, two are motor vehicle companies, and two are consumer electronics or computer companies.
 Also interesting is the difference between company revenues and profits: the list would look quite different arranged by profits instead of revenues!

-MNCs often adopt the approach encapsulated in the motto "Think globally, act locally."
+MNCs often adopt the approach encapsulated in the motto "Think globally, act locally".
 They often adjust their operations, products, marketing, and distribution to mesh with the environments of the countries in which they operate.
 Because they understand that a "one-size-fits-all" mentality doesn't make good business sense when they're trying to sell products in different markets, they're willing to accommodate cultural and economic differences.
 Increasingly, MNCs supplement their mainstream product line with products designed for local markets.
-Coca-Cola, for example, produces coffee and citrus-juice drinks developed specifically for the Japanese market.
+Coca-Cola, for example, produces coffee and citrus-juice drinks developed specifically for the Japanese market.[12]
 When Nokia and Motorola design cell phones, they're often geared to local tastes in color, size, and other features.
-For example, Nokia introduced a cell phone for the rural Indian consumer that has a dust-resistant keypad, anti-slip grip, and a built-in flashlight.
-Oncolad's provides a vegetarian menu in India, where religious convictions affect the demand for beef and pork.
-On Germany, McDonald's caters to local tastes by offering beer in some restaurants and a Shrimp Burger in Hong Kong and Japan.
+For example, Nokia introduced a cell phone for the rural Indian consumer that has a dustresistant kevpad, anti-slip grip, and a built-in flashlight.
+[13] McDonald's provides a vegetarian menu in India, where religious convictions affect the demand for beef and pork.
+[14] In Germany, McDonald's caters to local tastes by offering beer in some restaurants and a Shrimp Burger in Hong Kong and Japan.
+[15]